George Knight (EastEnders): Relationships

 George's marriage to Rose Knight was billed as something difficult for George as it was tough to reflect on.
 Salmon expressed that he enjoyed the initial ambiguity of Rose and George's marriage.
 After it was revealed that Rose was Cindy Beale (Michelle Collins), it was said that Cindy would become an obstacle for his engagement to Elaine as George still has latent feelings for her.
 George was set to be shocked by Rose's return and identity reveal.
 Collins clarified that her character was unaware George, Gina, and Anna were in Walford.
 Salmon said that it will become evident how significant George's platonic relationship with Cindy is to him.
 He added that Cindy was the only person who can "talk him down", as she understood George more than any other character.
 Explaining Cindy and George's relationship, Collins commented that she had been told the characters had "great chemistry", which she attributed to her close connection with Salmon, as the two knew each other and quickly connected.

 It was previously established that George's relationship with his eldest son, Junior, was "difficult".
 In May 2024, it was announced that actor Micah Balfour had been cast in the role, who would make his first appearance in June.
 George's relation to his estranged son was billed as a difficult one spanning decades.
-With Junior's introduction followed the arrivals of his wife Monique (Busayo Ige) and son Xavier (Chase Dean-Williams), which would take George aback, yet he was set to become close with Monique over their Ghanian heritage.
+With Junior's introduction followed the arrivals of his wife Monique (Busayo Ige) and son Xavier (Chase Dean-Williams), which would take George aback, yet he was set to become close with Monique over their Ghanaian heritage.
 Balfour opined that George and Junior's complicated relationship was because they were similar people.
 He added that their relationship was not beyond repair, as it was evident they could rebuild it, but noted that even a single comment or action by either was enough to pull up the walls between them.